mXrahul01/Auto-Data-Analyst/README.md

 **Auto Data Analyst** is a cutting-edge, AI-powered data analysis platform designed to democratize machine learning and data science.
 Built with enterprise-grade architecture, it provides automated ML pipelines, advanced feature engineering, and real-time insights generation without requiring any coding knowledge.

 ### 🎯 Vision
-Empower everyone - from business analysts to data scientists - to extract meaningful insights from their data using the power of artificial intelligence.
+Empower everyone - from business analysts to data scientists - to extract meaningful insights from their data using the power of Artificial Intelligence.

 ## ✨ Key Features